Noobify2012/crazy-concoctions/README.md

 ## Future Work
 ### Backend
+- easier option changes for ports for the backend server and mysql port selection
 - better transaction management: right now, I'm not implementing much custom transaction management and letter spring use its default setting.
   This is definitely and issue as some transactions make additional calls to the database (like saving a drink) and I want to make sure all these calls to the db